 Regulatory focus theory.
 Researchers might consider drawing on regulatory focus theory (Higgins, 1998) to examine the influence of a leader's regulatory focus on innovation climates within organizations and teams.
 Regulatory focus theory highlights the motivational and strategic tendencies that people draw on to obtain their goals (Brockner, Higgins, & Low, 2004).
 It suggests that people adopt either a promotion focus, that is, focus on maximizing gains, or a prevention focus, that is, focus on minimizing losses.
 We might expect innovation climates to be stronger in organizations and teams where the leader has a promotion focus as such a leader stresses the need for employees to explore new opportunities and achieve new things.
-In contrast, we expect innovation climates to be weaker in organizations and teams where the leader has a prevention focus as such a leader the leader has a prevention focus and teams where the leader has a prevention such a such a leader the leader has a prevention focus and teams where the leader has a prevention focus and teams where the leader has a prevention focus and teams where the leader has a prevention focus and teams where the leader has a prevention focus and teams where the leader has a prevention focus as such a leader through taking risks and experimentation with new things.
+In contrast, we expect innovation climates to be weaker in organizations and teams where the leader has a prevention focus as such a leader the leader has a prevention focus and teams where the leader has a prevention such as a prevention focus and teams where the leader has a prevention such as the stresses the need for employees to explore new opportunities and achieve new things.
+In contrast, we expect innovation climates to be weaker in organizations and teams where the leader has a prevention focus as such a leader focuses on minimizing losses that may occur through taking risks and experimentation with new things.